 5 Questions for Qualifying Event Planning Clients

-When you are a growing event planning company, you might think that every lead that comes your way is a good one.
+As an growing and established event planning company, you might think that every lead that comes your way is a good one.
 That’s probably true most of the time.
 But, there are situations when a potential client is not a great fit for your company.

 5 Questions for Qualifying Event Planning Clients